finnleygrange/campus-jobs-app/README.md

 - Download and install Docker Desktop from the [official website](https://www.docker.com/products/docker-desktop/).

-- Ensure that virtualization is enabled in your system's BIOS settings for optimal performance.
+- Make sure the Hyper-V feature is enabled in your system's Windows features for optimal performance.

 **2. PHP:**